-- Port, terminal, rail/truck service disruptions
+- Port, terminal and rail/truck service disruptions

 Benefits of onshoring

 Onshoring is basically outsourcing to another city in your country.
 By using this approach, companies don’t face the risks associated with offshoring like cultural differences or foreign taxing policies.
 Considering the complexity, costs and risks involved in the global supply chains, onshoring is a flexible and beneficial option.
 Debates and discussions on onshoring have increased considerably after COVID-19.
-Following are the main benefits of onshoring:
+The following are the main benefits of onshoring:

 - Quicker response to trends